Improving cold-atom sensors with quantum entanglement: Prospects and challenges

 \subsection{Current state-of-the-art}

 Atomic clocks exploit the frequency stability of long-lived energy levels in isolated atoms.
-They operate by comparing the frequency of an external oscillator (local oscillator) to the frequency of a reference atomic transition, which is used to stabilize the ticking period of the local oscillator.
-This is accomplished by Ramsey spectroscopy, where an electromagnetic pulse (microwave or optical) creates a superposition of two internal atomic states and after a waiting period (interrogation time), interferes them and extracts a signal proportional to the phase drift $\phi$ between the local oscillator and the reference transition (see Fig.~\ref{fig:signal_and_noise}(b) and (c)).
+They operate by comparing the frequency of a local oscillator (LO) to the frequency of a reference atomic transition, which is used to stabilize the ticking period of the LO.
+This is accomplished by Ramsey spectroscopy, where an electromagnetic pulse (microwave or optical) creates a superposition of two internal atomic states and, after a waiting period (interrogation time), interferes them and extracts a signal proportional to the phase drift $\phi$ between the LO and the reference transition (see Fig.~\ref{fig:signal_and_noise}(b) and (c)).

 Microwave atomic clocks that use the caesium hyperfine transition frequency of $\sim 9 \times 10^{9}$~Hz still remain the standard for the definition of time, permitting a measurement of time with a fractional uncertainty of one part in $10^{16}$.
 However, laboratory optical lattice clocks of strontium or ytterbium atoms, which exploit long-lived optical transitions with frequencies in the $10^{14}$~Hz range~\cite{Ludlow:2015}, have already surpassed their microwave counterparts, achieving a $10^{-18}$ level fractional frequency stability~\cite{Oelker:2019,Schioppo:2017,Bloom:2014}.